Airblader/i3/README.md

 ### Smart Borders

-With the original patch from [i3-extras](https://github.com/ashinkarov/i3-extras), I've made the smart border feature configurable.
+Based on the patch from [i3-extras](https://github.com/ashinkarov/i3-extras), smart borders have been added in a configurable way.
 If activated, this patch will draw borders around a container only if it is not the only container in this workspace.
-It is disabled by default and can be activated with
+It is disabled by default and can be activated with the command below. `on` will always activate it, while `no_gaps` will only activate it if the gap size to the edge of the screen is `0`.

 ````
-smart_borders on
+smart_borders on|no_gaps
 ```